-6.1.4 Software Reset & Hardware /RESET pin
+6.1.5 Software Reset

-The W25R128JW can be reset to the initial power-on state by a software Reset sequence.
-This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
-If the command sequence is successfully accepted, the device will take approximately 30uS (tRST) to reset.
-No command will be accepted during the reset period.
+The W25R256JW can be reset to the initial power-on state by a software Reset sequence.
+This sequence must include two consecutive instructions: Enable Reset (66h) & Reset (99h).
+If the instruction sequence is successfully accepted, the device will take approximately $30\mu S$ (trst) to reset.
+No instruction will be accepted during the reset period.).

-For the SOIC-16 package, W25R128JW provides a dedicated hardware /RESET pin as illustrated in Figure 1c.
-Drive the /RESET pin low for a minimum period of ~1us (tRESET) will reset the device to its initial power-on state.
+For the SOIC-16 and TFBGA package, W25R256JW provides a dedicated /RESET pin.
+Drive the /RESET pin low for a minimum period of ~1us (tRESET\) will reset the device to its initial power-on state.

 Hardware /RESET pin has the highest priority among all the input signals.
-Drive /RESET low for a minimum period of ~1us (tRESET) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK and IOs).
+Drive /RESET low for a minimum period of ~1us (tRESET\) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (/CS, CLK, IOs).

-- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 2.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
-If the reset function is not needed, this pin can be left floating in the system.
+- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum pulse is recommended to ensure reliable operation. - 2.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 & TFBGA package.
+If the reset function is not used, this pin can be left floating in the system - 3.
+Hardware /RESET pin is available on Serial Flash memory SOIC16.
+RPMC counter will not be reset once the /RESET pin is pull low.

-6.2 RPMC Operations
+6.2 RPMC OPERATIONS

-To prevent hardware vulnerability attack, Replay Protection provides a building block towards providing Confidentiality and Integrity of read/write flash memory data.
-The W25R128JW is equipped with four 32-bit Monotonic Counters and can be addressed individually by the 8-bit Counter_Address.
-These monotonic counters are used by the SPI flash controllers to ensure the physical authenticity of the attached flash devices.
+To prevent hardware vulnerability attack, RPMC provides a building block towards providing Confidentiality and Integrity of read/write flash memory data.
+The W25R256JW is equipped with four 32-bit Monotonic counters and can be addressed individually by the 8-bit Counter\Address.
+These Monotonic counters are used by the SPI flash controllers to ensure the physical authenticity of the attached flash devices.